 7 Tips on How to Improve the Air Quality in Your Bay Area Home

-Now that Fall is upon us, you’re probably starting to feel the breeze getting colder.
-If the temperature is low, there’s a weird smell in the air, or your neighbor is doing a noisy DIY project, your natural instinct is to shut the windows.
+With Fall upon us, you’re probably starting to feel the breeze getting cooler.
+If there’s a weird odor in the air, your neighbor’s DIY project is too noisy, or the breeze is too chilly, your natural instinct is to close the windows.

-Who doesn’t want to keep the nice, clean air inside the house, right?
+Who doesn’t want fresh, clean air inside the house, right?

-The only problem with that is by keeping your shutters closed, you’re also turning your home into a sealed box of potentially harmful elements.
-If you want to keep your home’s air quality as clean and filtered as it can be, even with the windows closed, here are some tips to remember:
+But by keeping your windows closed, you also risk sealing potentially harmful elements inside.
+If you want to keep the air quality in your Bay Area home as clean as possible, here are some tips to remember:

 A clean house always equates to a healthier house.
-By maintaining proper indoor hygiene, you significantly cut down animal dander or dust that has accumulated on your furniture.
-Vacuum your rugs and carpets at least once or twice a week to get rid of mold and dust lurking inside your home.
+Good, thorough housekeeping can significantly reduce pet dander, dust and dust mites, or even pollen tracked in or accumulated within your home.
+Vacuum your furniture, rugs and carpets at least once a week to minimize allergens and contaminants inside your home.

 Let the Fresh Air In